scmilee/Defense-Against-The-Dark-Arts/final-writeup.md

 ![cheat sheet](images/ycdi2.PNG)

 With the decrypted message in hand I went back to hackthebox only to not read the instructions for 5 minutes and wonder why it wouldn't take my answer.
-Originally I was trying to submit my answer as `YOUSEETHATYOUCANDOIT`,but as you know,  it requires an htb wrapper  for your submission like so: `htb{YOUSEETHATYOUCANDOIT}`
+Originally I was trying to submit my answer as `YOUSEETHATYOUCANDOIT`, but as I know now, it requires an htb wrapper  for your submission like so: `htb{YOUSEETHATYOUCANDOIT}`

 **you_can_do_it! -Proof**